mattermost-community/mattermost-plugin-profanity-filter/README.md

 1. Go to **Main Menu > Plugin Marketplace** in Mattermost.
 2. Search for "Profanity Filter" or manually find the plugin from the list and click Install
-3. After the plugin has downloaded and been installed, click the Configure button
+3. Once the plugin has downloaded and been installed, click **Configure**.

 ## Manual Installation